Soll - eat, drink, party

 Many of Söll’s bars begin their après-ski in mid-afternoon and the fun carries on until the early hours.
 It can be hard to tear yourself away to go back to your hotel for dinner.

 It’s not quite as raucous, thankfully many will say, as it once was.
 But it has its moments, and so do we.
 We tend to spend quite a lot of time in the Salvenstadl (00 43 5333 6373), where we have embarrassed ourselves on occasion by dancing on the tables.
-Simply to enter into the spirit of things and not to appear stand-offish, you understand.
-It’s the sort of place where lots of people seem anxious not to appear stand-offish.
-It can get quite warm in the bar, prompting some female customers to take their tops off while dancing on the tables.
+Simply to enter into the spirit of things and not to appear standoffish, you understand.

 Mountain restaurants